 With no fewer than 13 solid options vying for your family dollar, this Buyer's Guide is the best place to begin the journey of choosing the right one.

 For our most recent midsize SUV comparison test we gathered a Honda Pilot, Toyota Highlander, Nissan Pathfinder, GMC Acadia, Mazda CX-9 and Volkswagen Atlas, and set out on a roundabout route to our local mountains.
 Nothing brings out a car's character like driving it back to back with its closest competitors.
 And because they're so commonly cross-shopped, we also have a to-the-point Honda Pilot vs. Toyota Highlander comparison.

 The Best Buy?

-The Honda Pilot is consistently one our favorite Best Family Cars and a three-time winner of the Kelley Blue Book Midsize SUV Best Buy Award.
+The Honda Pilot is consistently one our favorite Best Family Cars and a four-time winner of the Kelley Blue Book Midsize SUV Best Buy Award.